Immune Responses to Mpox Vaccine and Natural Mpox Infection in Indonesia (IND-IMOVA)

 Background

 The IND-IMOVA study is set against the global emergence of the Mpox virus, which was first declared a Public Health Emergency of International Concern (PHEIC) in July 2022 by the World Health Organization.
 Although this initial PHEIC was declared over in May 2023 following a sustained decline in global cases, a resurgence in the Democratic Republic of the Congo (DRC) and other African countries led the World Health Organization to re-declare Mpox as a PHEIC in August 2024.
-Amid these ongoing challenges, countries like Indonesia have implemented targeted vaccination programs using the MVA-BN vaccine, originally developed for smallpox, to protect high-risk populations.
+Amid these ongoing challenges, countries like Indonesia have implemented targeted vaccination programs using the Modified Vaccinia Ankara – Bavarian Nordic (MVA-BN) vaccine, originally developed for smallpox, to protect high-risk populations.
 However, there remain critical gaps in understanding the vaccine’s effectiveness and longer-term immunity, especially across different demographic and geographic groups.
 The IND-IMOVA study aims to fill these gaps by investigating the immune responses to both the vaccine and natural Mpox infection among Indonesians.

 Study Design